-A wide variety of industries uses untold millions of gallons of water and produces untold millions of gallons of wastewater each and every day.
+A wide variety of industries use untold millions of gallons of water and produce untold millions of gallons of wastewater each and every day.
 Properly handling and disposing (or reusing) this wastewater requires a number of stages that must work together seamlessly, from alum and ferric chloride introduction, to polymer injection, to sludge removal.
-Each stage requires a different type oftechnology, which can often have the wastewater-plant operator moving in many different directions to identify a solution.
+Each stage requires a different type of technology, which can often have the wastewater-plant operator moving in many different directions to identify a solution.
+Neptune offers a one-stop shop for industrial wastewater treatment, with a ready supply of metering pumps, polymer makedown systems and peristaltic pumps, all of which have been designed to work in hand-in-hand to create the most efficient and cost-effective industrial wastewater-treatment process.
+Finally, Neptune's custom skid-fabrication shop can provide any or all of these products as a pre-piped and wired skid-mounted system for ease of installation.